Skip to main content

 The operational core of confidentiality lies in the Business Associate Agreement, a contract legally binding a wellness vendor to protect your data.

 A frequent question then arises ∞ if the employer is paying for the program, what information do they receive?
 The answer lies in the process of data aggregation and de-identification.
-HIPAA allows a to analyze the collective data of a program’s participants.
+HIPAA allows a business associate to analyze the collective data of a program’s participants.

 However, before any report is provided to the employer, this data must be stripped of all personally identifiable information.
 Your name, address, social security number, and any other unique identifiers are removed.
 The result is an aggregated summary that provides the employer with a high-level view of the workforce’s health trends without revealing the status of any single individual.